 START: WINNIPEG, CANADA

 Enjoy a full-day Tundra Buggy excursion, in search of polar bears as they gather in numbers along the coast of Hudson Bay.
 We’ll be joined on board by a scientist from Polar Bears International (PBI) who will teach us about climate change and ongoing efforts to protect these amazing creatures.

 Drop by the visitors’ center at the Churchill Heritage Railway Station for a lecture about the area by a Parks Canada representative.
 The center features a collection of Hudson’s Bay Company muskets and replicas of 18th century merchandise.

 POLAR BEAR CONSERVATION EVENT

 Attend a private cocktail reception with ambassadors from PBI, and hear ﬁrsthand about their work.
 National Geographic and PBI have been collaborating over the last 15 years on a variety of conservation and education projects.

 Sit down with a resident of Churchill who will entertain us with a presentation and stories about what life is like in an isolated Northern Canadian town – a place where it’s not unusual to walk out your front door and run into a polar bear.

 Arrive at any time.
+Meet your CEO for a welcome dinner and group meeting.
 Overnight Sheraton Four Points (or similar).
 Our joining hotel is located at the Winnipeg airport as we have an early start the next day.